bdseal/Coding-Interviews/README.md

-Solutions of "Coding interviews" and "Cracking the Coding Interview".
+C++ Solutions of "Coding interviews" and "Cracking the Coding Interview".